lordpengwin/muzak/README.md

 Credits
 -------
 * This skill uses an enhanced version of Piotr Raczynski's squeezenode Node.JS module.
 It has been modified to support basic HTTP authentication as well as some additional functionality
+* A lot of great work on this was done on a fork created by GitHub user GeoffAtHome